-For more than a half century, Arnold Palmer has been one of the best-known sportsmen and businessmen in the world.
+For more than a half century, Arnold Palmer was one of the best-known sportsmen and businessmen in the world.

-Palmer has been equally successful in the corporate world.
-He is Chairman of The Arnold Palmer Group, a world-encompassing organization that covers most of his business and appearance activities, and has ownership positions in two golf and country clubs, an automobile dealership and a flourishing golf course design company.
-He is consultant to The Golf Channel, a firmly-established cable network entity.
+Palmer was equally successful in the corporate world.
+He was Chairman of the world-encompassing Arnold Palmer Group and had ownership positions in two golf and country clubs, an automobile dealership, and a flourishing golf course design company.
+He co-founded and was consultant to The Golf Channel, a firmly-established cable network entity.

 Arnold Palmer was born in Latrobe, Pennsylvania, on September 10, 1929.
 He grew up on the grounds of Latrobe Country Club and developed his love for the game of golf through the encouragement of his parents, especially his father, Milfred J. (Deacon) Palmer, who was the golf professional and grounds superintendent for nearly 50 years.